alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 ```

-Now we have to add mechanism to deal the running task.
+Now we have to add mechanism to deal the running tasks, since it can take a very long time.
+We should remember them in queues and wait for a `TaskDone` call from worker to end the task.

-1. Add two queues in the master `mapTaskRunning` and `reduceTaskRunning`
+1. Add two queues in the master `mapTaskRunning` and `reduceTaskRunning`.
 ```go
 type Master struct {
 	mapTaskQueuing    TaskQueue